Age Regression

 reincarnation is growing steadily both in Europe and the USA, as the

-statistics of the last twenty years show.
+statistics of the last twenty-five years show.

 From various polls it appears that 25% of Americans believe in